OmkeGas/events-v2/README.md

    - Registration status

 #### Priority 3 (Additional Features - Nice to Have):
-1. Data export (Excel/PDF)
-2. Detailed reports and analytics
+1. Detailed reports and analytics

 ### Admin Features
 #### Priority 1 (Core Features - Must Have):